foiegreis/RoboKitPy/README.md

 - **Inverse Kinematics**: Determine the joint parameters necessary to achieve a desired end-effector position and orientation.
 - **Differential Forward Kinematics**: Analyze the velocity relationships between joint velocities and end-effector velocities, featuring the calculation of manipulability and force ellipsoids to assess the performance and capability of robotic manipulators.
 - **Statics**: Handle the static balance and force transmission within robotic structures.
+- **Dynamics**: Determine the Inverse and Forward Dynamics using the Newton-Euler approach.
+- **Trajectory Generation**: Algorithms for smooth trajectory planning for open-chain robots.

 ### Supported Robotic Models
 The library includes implementations for various robotic configurations, both planar and spatial, making it versatile for different educational and research needs: